QUANTARTIST/quantartist.tree.github./README.md

 ﻿This assignment was undertaken for Contexts of Information Visualization | MICA | MPS InfoVis.
 It represents my second attempt to develop a visualization using the D3.js library.
 In this instance, I have appropriated the code of Ilya Yaubovich’s Game of Thrones family tree.
 I have adjusted this framework to represent the taxonomy of the hominid family evolution.
+Note that there are a lot of imperfections in the way the visualization is currently displayed.
+I aim to improve on those in future work as my skills evolve!

 To view the visualization go here:

 https://quantartist.github.io/quantartist.tree.github.io/